Inorganic Chemical Testing Lab Houston TX

 Confined Space Entry — Critical Note on H₂S, CO, and O₂ Deficiency Monitoring

 Passive diffusion badges and time-integrated sorbent tubes are NOT acceptable as the sole monitoring method for confined space entry under OSHA 29 CFR 1910.146.
 Permit-required confined spaces must be tested with calibrated direct-reading instruments (multi-gas meters) that provide real-time readings before entry and continuous monitoring during occupancy.
-AGT Labs provides complementary personal tube sampling to document the 8-hour TWA exposure record for H₂S and CO — this is the accredited laboratory documentation that supports incident investigation, workers' compensation, and OSHA inspection response.
+AGT Labs provides complementary personal tube sampling to document the 8-hour TWA exposure record for H₂S and CO (specialty in-house) — this is the laboratory documentation that supports incident investigation, workers' compensation, and OSHA inspection response.
 It does not replace pre-entry atmospheric testing.
 If H₂S exceeds 150 ppm, the olfactory nerve is paralyzed and the gas loses its own warning odor — continuous real-time monitoring becomes the only warning system.

 Where Inorganic Chemical Exposures Occur